2006 Brussels riots: Riots

-The riots began in the Marolles (Marollen) quarter of Brussels and the area near the Brussels-South Railway Station on the evening of 23 September 2006.
-Between 1 and 4 am, ten cars were set on fire, several car and shop windows were smashed, and one shop was set alight.
+The riots began in the Marolles/Marollen district of Brussels and the area near Brussels-South railway station on the evening of 23 September 2006.
+Between 1 and 4 a.m., ten cars were set on fire, several car and shop windows were smashed, and one shop was set alight.
 Violence continued each night during the next days.
 On 26 September, after hearing the news on the death of Fayçal Chaaban, crowds of young persons started throwing stones at passing people and cars, smashing car windows and setting them ablaze, demolishing bus shelters and looting shops.
 The rioters also threw molotov cocktails into CHU Saint-Pierre, which caught fire and required fire brigade intervention.
 During the incident, the rioters managed to steal the keys of the fire engine.

 Brussels' police arrested 30 rioters on 26 September 45 rioters on 27 September and 53 rioters on 28 September.
 Police said some of those arrested were carrying material to make petrol bombs.
 At least 242 crime files were opened by the police.

 Most rioters were identified as immigrant youths from North-African origin, who claimed that they are upset by the death of Chaaban.
 A Belgian official said that the rioting was the worst since youths set fire to 15 vehicles across Belgium in November 2005, in violent riots which authorities said imitated unrest then going on in France.

 On Belgian RTBF radio, Brussels's mayor Freddy Thielemans thanked the family of the late Fayçal Chaaban for helping to try to calm down the rioters.

 By 29 September, the situation was said to be calm again.